kent-thompson/webFRAME/readme.md

 ------------
 + Convention Over Configuration
 + MVC/S Architecture
-+ Automatic Engine Level Class Auto-Loader- Incredibly Fast and Efficient, Only Loads What's Needed for Each Request
++ Automatic Engine Level Class Auto-Loader, Incredibly Fast, Only Loads What's Needed for Each Request
 + Automatic Auto-Routing!
 + Automatic Inversion of Control
 + Automatic Authentication, Compliant through Unbroken PHP Encryption / Passwords
 + Automatic Authorization, Compliant through JsonWebTokens
 + Automatic Working Design and Code Upon Installation
 + Views - Section / Page Composition is Encouraged, But Not Mandatory.
-Emphasizes DRY Principle
+Emphasizing DRY Principle
 + Core Engine handles all Authorization / Authentication, File Loading, Routing and Invoking of correct code
 + Need only code 'Industry Standard' Models / Views / Controllers.
 Use industry standard API Endpoint paths
 + Service layer supported; business logic, validation, error handling, et cetera
 + Pages and API Endpoints can be Authorized, or Not, depending on developer needs
 + All Modern Object-Oriented Code and Design
-+ Easy to use Generalized Error Handling Design
++ Easy to use Efficient Generalized Error Handling Design
++ Multiple databases can be supported
 + Easy examples provided.
 More...

 Some pages in this example are placeholders to show above behavior.